pboerr/mathrender/README.md

 ## Features

 - Convert LaTeX expressions to HTML with embedded images
+- **Secure email sending via SendGrid API (no password exposure)**
+- SMTP support for Gmail, Outlook, and other providers
-- Automatic browser preview for easy copying to Gmail
+- Automatic browser preview for easy copying
 - High-quality PNG rendering of mathematical expressions
 - Simple command-line interface
 - Support for both inline ($...$) and display ($$...$$) math